Here’s why Google’s Supreme Court win over Oracle matters

 The Java programming language was originally developed at Sun Microsystems (now Oracle) back in the 1990s.
 Developers found it to be an easy way to build functionality into websites, and it was later widely used in mobile apps.
 Google’s Android mobile operating system was built using thousands of lines (11,330, to be exact) of Java code.

-Java was and is an open-source language, meaning that a community of developers across the tech industry have contributed to its development and evolution.
+Java was and is an open-source language, meaning that developers across the tech industry have contributed to its development and evolution.
 The main parts of the language were made available to developers via APIs (application programming interfaces) that could be used by anyone.

-Oracle has argued that the core Java code delivered through the APIs was protected by copyright, and that it should be paid licensing fees by those that used it.
+Oracle has argued that the core Java code delivered through the APIs was protected by copyright, and that it should be paid licensing fees by those who used it.

 In the end, the high court did not buy Oracle’s contention that the APIs were protectable under copyright.
-The majority decided that Google’s reliance on Java in Android falls under “fair use” in the copyright law.
+The majority decided that Google’s reliance on Java in Android falls under fair use in the copyright law.

 The decision releases Google from paying billions in royalty fees and damages to Oracle.
 It may also preserve the openness and interoperability of today’s software development environment, attorney Stan Adams of the Center for Democracy & Technology explains:

-“This decision is a huge win for developers and consumers because it allows re-use of the functional elements of APIs, like the way you can use the same commands for cut/copy/paste across different software applications, or the way universal remotes reuse the commands necessary to communicate with your television.”
+“This decision is a huge win for developers and consumers because it allows reuse of the functional elements of APIs, like the way you can use the same commands for cut/copy/paste across different software applications, or the way universal remotes reuse the commands necessary to communicate with your television.”

-That’s why software developers such as IBM, Microsoft, Mozilla, Etsy, and Reddit had filed legal briefs in support of Google with the high court.
+That’s why software developers such as IBM, Microsoft, Mozilla, Etsy, and Reddit had filed legal briefs with the high court in support of Google.

 On the other hand, some believe the court’s decision may have created a fair-use doctrine that will discourage the future development of programming languages.